Skip to content

 Frequently Asked Questions

 Online learning is a form of education where instruction occurs when students and instructors are in separate locations.
 Online learning at ECC consists of online classes and hybrid classes.
 We recognize that this learning occurs amidst many students' busy work schedules, family priorities, and other challenges.
-We have worked hard to develop a wide selection of courses to allow students to learn and progress toward their degree or certificate online.
+We’ve developed a wide range of online courses, helping students learn and make progress toward their degree or certificate goals.
 We are equipped to provide most of our services online.
-Whether you are a student coming to campus or completing your education online, we offer flexible options to help you maximize your online learning experience.
+Whether on campus or online, we provide flexible options to help you succeed and get the most from online learning.

-Online classes utilize the internet as the source of access to the course content and as a communication tool for the student and faculty members.
+Online classes use the internet to access course content and serve as a communication tool between students and faculty members.

-Hybrid classes are courses in which approximately 50 percent of instruction, evaluation, and communication are provided electronically via the course management system.
+Hybrid classes deliver about 50 percent of instruction, evaluation, and communication electronically through the college’s online course management system.
 The time required in a traditional classroom setting is reduced but not eliminated.

 D2L is the course management system used by ECC to access online classes.
 Faculty and students log into the system using their usernames and passwords.
 Students must be registered in a course using the D2L website to access the system.

-Students registered in an online learning class will receive an informational email approximately one week before the start date of the class.
-This email provides essential information about the class and log-in details to D2L, where the course syllabus and other necessary course resources are available.
+Students registered in an online learning class will receive an informational email about one week before the class begins.
+This email contains important details about the course, including how to access it.
+It also provides log-in instructions for D2L, where the syllabus and other essential resources are available.

 Your instructor remains an integral part of the learning process and provides specific course instructions and guidelines.
 Depending upon the class, various tools help you learn the course content.